On the Galois structure of units in totally real $p$-rational number fields: Introduction

 13pt

 5pt

-Even for number fields with small degrees, obtaining specific information on the unit lattices is very difficult because the involved arithmetic invariants are challenging to study.
-In \cite{Burns2}, Burns used strong arithmetic properties of $p$-power genus field extensions to study the existence of local Minkowski units in abelian $p$-extensions of admissible fields.
-In the second part of this work, we study the Galois module structure of the unit lattices for a new family of number fields called totally real \textit{$p$-rational} number fields.
+Even for number fields of small degree, it is very difficult to obtain detailed information on unit lattices, since the relevant arithmetic invariants are challenging to analyze.
+In \cite{Burns2}, Burns exploited strong arithmetic properties of $p$-power genus field extensions to study the existence of local Minkowski units in abelian $p$-extensions of admissible fields.
+In the second part of this work, we investigate the Galois module structure of the unit lattices for a new family of number fields, namely totally real \textit{$p$-rational} number fields.

-A number field $F$ is called $p$-rational for a prime $p$, if the Galois group of the maximal pro-$p$ extension $F_{\Sigma_p}$ of $F$ which is unramified outside $p$ is a free pro-$p$ group.
-Working with totally real $p$-rational number fields can be effective and interesting for the following reasons: Firstly, it is relatively easy to compute the $p$-class numbers of totally real $p$-rational fields.
-Secondly, infinitely many infinite \textit{non-abelian} pro-$p$ towers of $p$-rational number fields exist.
-In \S \ref{Factor equivalence class of the unit groups of $p$-rational}, we prove the following theorem on the non-existence of Minkowski units.
+Let $p$ be an odd prime.
+A number field $F$ is called $p$-rational if the Galois group of the maximal pro-$p$ extension $F_{S_p}$ of $F$ that is unramified outside the set $S_p$ of $p$-adic primes is a free pro-$p$ group (cf. \cite{Mova-Do,Greenberg}).
+Totally real $p$-rational number fields form an interesting class to work with.
+Their $p$-class numbers can be computed rather explicitly, a feature that is not often available in general and which makes it possible to carry out our theory in practice.
+Moreover, they give rise to infinitely many infinite non-abelian pro-$p$ towers, which not only allow us to study non-abelian cases but also provide a wealth of examples to which our results apply.
+In \S \ref{Factor equivalence class of the unit groups of $p$-rational}, we establish the following theorem on the non-existence of Minkowski units.

 \begin{thmx} Let $p$ be an odd prime.
-If $F$ is a non-abelian $p$-rational $p$-extension of $\mathbb{Q}$, then $F$ does not have a local Minkowski unit. \end{thmx} Theorem \ref{maintheorem2} gives us an infinite family of non-abelian number fields without Minkowski units.
-This result can be considered as a non-abelian extension of the theorem of Burns on the existence of local Minkowski units in $p$-power genus field extensions of admissible number fields.
+If $F$ is a non-abelian $p$-rational $p$-extension of $\mathbb{Q}$, then $F$ does not have a local Minkowski unit. \end{thmx} Theorem \ref{maintheorem2} provides an infinite family of non-abelian number fields without Minkowski units.
+This result may be viewed as a non-abelian extension of Burns's theorem on the existence of local Minkowski units in $p$-power genus field extensions of admissible number fields (cf. \cite[Theorem 5]{Burns2}).

+We also study in \S \ref{relGalmod} the relative Galois module structure of unit lattices for \textit{varying} Galois extensions of totally real $p$-rational number fields with Galois group isomorphic to a \textit{fixed} finite group $G$.
+Note that in this setting the base field is not required to be admissible.
+Since the $\mathbb{Z}$-rank of the unit lattice is unbounded as the extension varies, infinitely many non-isomorphic indecomposable $\mathbb{Z}_p[G]$-lattices can occur in the Krull-Schmidt decomposition of its $p$-adic completion.